Overview This Cprime client offers a comprehensive suite of technical software solutions for medical and…

 “It was a time of change; dedicated and more adaptable forces were entering the financial marketplace and they were able to release technical products and services in a much more rapid and innovative way,” explains Alex Gray, Cprime Lean Agile Coach & Trainer.

-In 2015’s disrupted tech landscape, the bank’s size and established processes were working against it.
+In this disrupted tech landscape, the bank’s size and established processes were working against it.
 Consequently, management realized they needed to move to a more Agile way of working throughout the entire organization.
 They wanted to accelerate the way the bank delivered value to remain competitive.
 This also helped them meet both business objectives and shareholder expectations.

 “There is a huge amount of innovation going on at the moment, and companies that do not change will not survive,” summarized the executive sponsor in charge of the bank’s technical development.